ashfarhangi/Deep-RL-Self-Driving-Robot/README.md

  2. gazebo_worlds package.
 If you do not have the package, install it before you continue.
 ## Simulation of real environment:

- 2. gazebo_worlds package.
-If you do not have the package, install it before you continue.
+Step 1: Install gazebo_worlds package.
-  To check the model, you will only have to start the .launch file using the following command:
+Step 2: For checking the model, you will only have to start the .launch file using the following command:

 $ roslaunch gazebo_ros racetrack.launch